ModellingWebLab/WLDocs/README.md

 In the current implementation, models are stored on the website, but we'd like to move to a situation where they're kept in external repositories, e.g. the Physiome Model Repository (PMR, also known as the [CellML Model Repository](https://models.physiomeproject.org/cellml)).

 **Point of action:** Collaborate with PMR so that we can access its models.

+**Question:** Jon, how does this mesh with our git storage ideas?
+Would our _view_ of a model (e.g. an identifier, annotations, and a link to an external cellml source) be a locally version-controlled entity?

 ### Annotation